 COMM majors can use the 6-unit Berlin FLP to cover the COMM Applied Activity (2 units) plus one FIP course (4 units).

 Students from any other major can also participate in the Berlin, Germany FLP, and all class levels from frosh to Master's students are welcome.

 If you're not a COMM major, contact your advisor about how to use the Berlin coursework toward your graduation requirements.

-The cost of the 2020 Berlin program will be $4995 and will include:
+The cost of Berlin program will include:

 - 6 units of coursework

 - Hotel accommodation in a double room in central Berlin

 - 4-week Berlin transportation pass

 - All course excursions in and around Berlin

 - Welcome dinner